root-systems/handbook/context/history/readme.md

 In this period, consulting was done as a swarm, similar to [Enspiral Craftworks](http://craftworks.enspiral.com), but with some [self-set salary](http://joshuavial.com/self-determined-salaries/) expectations for staff committed to EDA.
 While the swarm did loose coordination to wrangle contracts, at this time the group was overall unsuccessful and over time had more outgoing salary expenditures than incoming revenue.
 At this time it wasn't clear who was in and who was out (loose membership), nor what we were doing with ourselves other than contracting (lack of a shared purpose).

-Once it became clear the swarm way of working was failing, with a gap in work during April 2015, Dan proposed to those committed to consulting within EDA to spend two days per week focusing on the core of the group.
-We then organized two full days per week in the nearby "Loki Lounge" to do discovery workshops on our core purpose and strategy.
+Once it became clear the swarm way of working was failing, with a gap in work during April 2016, Dan proposed to those committed to consulting within EDA to spend two days per week focusing on the core of the group.
+We then organised two full days per week in the nearby "Loki Lounge" to do discovery workshops on our core purpose and strategy.
 The initial members who showed up to this were Dan Lewis, Mikey Williams, Iain Kirkpatrick, Michael Smith, and Sarah Rogers.

 ![whiteboard zero](./0.png)
 ![whiteboard one](./1.png)